Skip to main content

 Abstract

-The 1954-1955 report card of Alzada Knickerbocker records the progress of the child of Dr. and Mrs. Kenneth L. Knickerbocker over four quarters, culminating with the assignment of Alzada to the 6th grade on June 3, 1955, by teacher Miss Anna Davidson.
+This 1954-1955 report card of Alzada Knickerbocker records her progress over four quarters, culminating with the assignment of Alzada to the 6th grade on June 3, 1955, by teacher Miss Anna Davidson at Fountain City Elementary School.

 Biographical/Historical Note

-Dr. Kenneth L. Knickerbocker was born in Dallas, Texas, in 1905.
-He graduated from Southern Methodist University and received his PhD from Yale University.
+Kenneth L. Knickerbocker was born in Dallas, Texas in 1905.
+He received his AB and AM degrees from Southern Methodist University and his PhD from Yale University.
 In 1946, Dr. Knickerbocker joined the University of Tennessee faculty as a professor of English.
-From 1957 to 1963, Dr. Knickerbocker served as associate dean of the College of Liberal Arts.
-He was appointed academic vice-president for the university system in 1971 and held the post until 1973 when he returned to teaching.
-He retired in 1975.
+From 1957 to 1963, Knickerbocker served as associate dean of the College of Liberal Arts and was named distinguished professor in 1964.
+In 1971, Knickerbocker was appointed as academic vice president for the university system, a post he held until 1973 when he returned to full-time professorial duties until his retirement in 1975.
+He died on December 30, 1990.
+Knickerbocker authored several textbooks on literature and several volumes on the poet Robert Browning.

 Arrangement